cdktf/cdktf-provider-launchdarkly/docs/auditLogSubscription.csharp.md

 - *Type:* object

+Whether or not you want your subscription enabled, i.e. to actively send events.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/audit_log_subscription#on AuditLogSubscription#on}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/audit_log_subscription#on AuditLogSubscription#on}

 ---